FDU-VTS/DRTiD/README.md

 # DRTiD
-Diabetic Retinopathy Two-field image Dataset

-We will release the dataset and the source code of CrossFiT soon

-## Introduction
+We propose a new benchmark dataset, namely Diabetic Retinopathy Two-field image Dataset (DRTiD), consisting of 3,100 two-field fundus images.
+Two-field images contains a pair of macula-centric and optic disc-centric images.

 ## Related Papers